Dev-Patel-IT-Tech/osticket-helpdesk/README.md

 ## Observations

-The access denied on John's account confirmed department-level RBAC is enforced at the system level, not the ticket level.
+Department-level RBAC is enforced at the system level.
 Once a ticket moves to a restricted department, lower-privileged agents lose visibility entirely.
-This is an important distinction in environments where sensitive escalations need to be protected from unauthorized access or modification.
+This is a critical control in environments where sensitive escalations need to be protected from unauthorized access or modification.

-The Sev-A due date was set automatically to exactly one hour from ticket creation, confirming SLA enforcement is system-driven rather than manually applied.
+Sev-A due date was automatically set to one hour from ticket creation, confirming SLA enforcement is system-driven and not manually applied.

+## Skills

+Active Directory, Azure Virtual Machines,
+CompTIA A+, Desktop Support, DHCP, DNS,
+Help Desk Support, HeidiSQL, IIS,
+MySQL, osTicket, PHP, PowerShell,
+Remote Desktop Protocol, Role-Based Access Control, Service Desk, SLA Management, TCP/IP,
+Technical Support, Ticketing Systems,
+Windows 10, Windows 11